Azure/ImageSimilarityUsingCntk/README.md

 PREREQUISITES
 --------------

-This tutorial requires CNTK 2.0.rc1 (release candidate 1) or higher and assumes that CNTK was installed with the (default) Anaconda Python interpreter.
-Note that the code in this tutorial will not run on previous CNTK versions due to breaking changes introduced in 2.0.rc1.
+This code was tested using CNTK 2.0.0, and assumes that CNTK was installed with the (default) Anaconda Python interpreter using the script-driven installation.
+Note that the code will not run on previous CNTK versions due to breaking changes.

 A dedicated GPU, while technically not being required, is however recommended for refining of the DNN.
 If you lack a strong GPU, don't want to install CNTK yourself, or want to train on multiple GPUs, then consider using Azure's Data Science Virtual Machine.
 See the [Deep Learning Toolkit](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.dsvm-deep-learning) for a 1-click deployment solution.